 Police leaving vulnerable children at risk of sexual abuse online, report finds

+‘Unacceptable delays’: Police leaving vulnerable children at risk of sexual abuse online

-Officers are taking up to 18 months to make an arrest after becoming aware that a youngster is at risk, HMICFRS found.
+Officers are taking up to 18 months to make an arrest after becoming aware that a youngster is at risk

 Police can take up to 18 months to make an arrest after becoming aware that a child is at risk of online sexual abuse, according to a report.